 In the past, Teams did not have any option to share just your slides if you had one screen on a Mac.
 PowerPoint has a hidden slide show window when it is running Presenter View Preview with one screen and in the past Teams would not reliably show this hidden window when sharing a window in a meeting.
 In my testing for this article (mid-February 2021), it seems like I am having success now sharing this hidden window in a meeting.
 The problem is that this method relies on a hidden window being recognized by Teams and it could break due to an operating system or Office update.

-I’ve recently discovered what I think is the best solution I’ve come across so far.
+Since Presenter View is natively built to use two screens, I’ve recently discovered what I think is the best solution I’ve come across so far to add a second screen.
 It is to create a “virtual” second monitor using a Virtual Display Emulator Plug.
 This small HDMI device makes your laptop think that you have a second monitor attached.
 Then you use Presenter View as you would with two monitors and share this “virtual” second screen in Teams.
 Because it is a hardware solution that does not require any drivers to be installed, it should be safe in almost all corporate IT environments.

 What is a Virtual Display Emulator Plug